hitrefresh/r3/README.md

 ### July 10, 2017: Music Theory (by Udbhav)
 Reference:

 ### Jun 19, 2017: Intro to Kubernetes.
-Short 10-15 min demo of development and deployment with containers (by Pavan)
+Short 10-15 min demo of development and deployment with containers (by Pavan).
 Reference:

 ### Jun 12, 2017: Windows Azure storage.
 Comparison with HDFS (by Skanda)